 VAGD201 Graphic Design

-Department of The Arts: Graphic Design and Illustration
+Department of Arts and Communication: Graphic Design and Illustration

 - I. Course Number and Title

 - 3 credits

 - VAMM100 (C or better) and VAGD101 (C or better)

 - Students work an equal amount of time outside of class each week in the computer lab or at home.

 - Working from concept to finished artwork, students develop methods and strategies for producing effective graphic design solutions.
 Formal and practical design concepts, skills, and essential digital applications are covered.
 Presentation of visual ideas, design principles, typography, prepress and commercial printing technology, and advanced graphic design processes are explored.

 - VII.
 Required Course Content and Direction

 - demonstrate competency in the use of various graphic design media and techniques;